numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 ## Available Environment Variables

-Some environment variables are available in the user defined sink container:
+Some environment variables are available in the user-defined sink container:

 - `NUMAFLOW_NAMESPACE` - Namespace.
 - `NUMAFLOW_POD` - Pod name.